Results on Lorentzian metric spaces

 \begin{theorem} The Gromov-Hausdorff semi-distance between bounded Lorentzian-metric spaces that contain $i^0$ has the following properties: \begin{itemize} \item[(a)] The Gromov-Hausdorff semi-distance is non-negative.
 Further, the spaces $(X,d_X)$ and $(Y,d_Y)$ are isometric and homeomorphic, that is, there exists an isometry (which then is also a homeomorphism) $f\colon X\to Y$, if and only if $d_{GH}(X,Y)=0$. \item[(b)] $d_{GH}(X,Y)=d_{GH}(Y,X)$ \item[(c)] $d_{GH}(X,Z)\le d_{GH}(X,Y)+d_{GH}(Y,Z)$ \end{itemize} The same result holds with ``contain" replaced by ``do not contain''. \end{theorem}

 To obtain a true distance, one must pass to equivalence classes.
 Through the study of causets and $\epsilon$-nets a precompactness theorem can be formulated \cite{minguzzi22}.

-The convergence of non-compact spaces is defined using an analogue of pointed metric spaces \cite{burago01}.
-A key distinction emerges here: whereas metric geometry requires only one basepoint, the Lorentzian setting necessitates a countable sequence of points.
+The convergence of non-compact spaces is defined by analogy with pointed metric spaces \cite{burago01}.
+A key distinction emerges here: while metric geometry employs a single basepoint, the Lorentzian setting requires a countable sequence.

-This requirement for a sequence, rather than a single point, is essential to prevent the loss of information near the boundary.
+This need for a sequence, rather than a point, is essential to prevent the loss of information near the boundary.
 A simple analogy is covering the strip between two parallel spacelike lines in Minkowski 1+1 spacetime with causal diamonds; this task requires infinitely many diamonds, reflecting the need for a sequence to adequately capture the spacetime's structure.

 Ultimately the analog of {\em pointed metric space} is just a countably generating LMS for which there is a privileged sequence.

 \begin{definition} We say that $(X,d,\{p^k\}_{k\in\mathbb{N}})$ is a \emph{sequenced} Lorentzian metric space if $(X,d)$ is a Lorentzian metric space and $\{p^i\}_{i\in \mathbb{N}}$ is a generating set of $X$. \end{definition}